-With a mix of indoor and outdoor options, those looking to relax and explore will enjoy the city of three rivers any time of the year, even when those iconic rivers are frozen.
-Check out some ideas to plan your perfect trip below:
+With a mix of indoor and outdoor options, those looking to relax and explore will enjoy the city any time of the year, even when its iconic rivers are frozen.
+Check out some ideas to plan your perfect winter trip below:

 For the Foodie:

-While Pittsburgh is the destination for foodies all year (just look at the Zagat rating), winter in Pittsburgh is a special treat with a number of seasonal culinary delights.
-Between seasonal events and indoor spaces that feature diverse options, foodies of every variety will obsess over the impressive possibilities.
+While Pittsburgh is the destination for foodies all year, winter in Pittsburgh is a special treat.
+Between seasonal events and indoor spaces that feature diverse options, foodies will obsess over the impressive possibilities.

 Pittsburgh's unique environment makes for interesting outdoor winter activities for adventurers of any age and skill level.
 Whether you're looking for casual sightseeing or intense wintery fun, there's a perfect fit for you.